 - Super adhesive in nature makes your parts stick to each other hence reducing all sorts of scuffing

-- You can use it in many ways giving you a high value for money
+- You can use it in many ways giving you a high value for our engine

 Setting up an engine is always a tough grind, no matter how much experience you have under your belt.